 121 North Beaver Street

 This historic townhouse was renovated to create a unique two-unit apartment building with modern amenities.
 The second floor bay window was completely restored as part of the project.

 Didi & Smiling John's Barber Shop & Salon

 This 3,200 sq. ft. historic mansion on South Duke Street now serves as a barber shop, food production garden and three bedroom apartment.

 This South Duke Street building is remembered by many in York as C.B.
 "Red" Klinedinst's store., which opened in 1909.
 When the store closed in 2012, the space was developed into a 3,000 sq. ft., 30-vendor retail marketplace.

 This historic building became part of Downtown York in 1828.
 Since then, it has undergone many transformations, eventually being restored to its original design in the 1980s.
 The wood porches had deteriorated over the years and were replaced with new fiberglass and composite materials.
 These materials are expected to last twice as long as the previous wood decking, while preserving the buildings 19th century appearance.

 The former Police Heritage Museum on West Market Street now operates as a classic arcade.
 The lunch counter from the former F.W.
 Woolworth store was reused to create the front desk.

-This building on South Duke Street now, which was formerly a law office, now operates as 2,000 sq.ft. urban coffee and doughnut shop that also offers a selection of craft beer.
+This building on South Duke Street, which was formerly a law office, now operates as 2,000 sq.ft. restaurant and cafe space.

 Royal Square Parking Lots